Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **Left click:** Selects the current instrument.
 - **Left double click:** Edits the instrument name.
-- **"Add" button (icon with a plus):** Adds a new default instrument.
+- **"Add" button (icon with a plus):** Adds a new instrument.
-- **"Open" button (icon with an up arrow):** Opens a kit preset.
-- **"Save" button (icon with a down arrow):** Saves the kit preset.
 - **"Remove" button (icon with a cross):** Removes the instrument.
 - **"Copy" button:** Copies an instrument and adds it to the list.
-- **Buttons at the end of the instrument line:** Popup for selecting the MIDI key.
 - **Spinbox for setting MIDI input channel for an instrument.**
-- **Column labels:** Show the MIDI key the instrument can be mapped to.
+- **Key:** Control to MIDI key the instrument can be mapped to.
 The "Any" label indicates that the instrument will be played by pressing any key.
 - **noff:** Turns off/on to ignore the NOTE OFF when the MIDI key is released.
 - **Green circle:** Indicates which instrument is mapped to which output channel and can be changed by left-clicking on the grid cell.
 - **Limiter slider:** Controls the limiter for the current instrument.